momonala/image-processing-projects/README.md

 ## [Keras Prototype](/keras_prototype)

 Built a keras prototype for Keras to copy, paste, and modify for other purposes.
-Includes CNN architecture, lambda layer preprocessing, optimizers, metrics, losses, visualizations, and tensorboard.
+Includes CNN architecture, lambda layer preprocessing, optimizers, metrics, losses, visualizations, and tensorboard, mostly so I can copy and paste for later projects :)

 -----------------------------------------------------------------------------------------------------------------------------------------------